Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/5 Rules to Keep Players Engaged.md

 Just analyzed what keeps users coming back.

-𝟭. The Rule of Fun 🎮
+ðŸ­.
+The Rule of Fun ðŸŽ®
-• Your core loop must be inherently fun
+â€¢ Your core loop must be inherently fun
-• Strong mechanics enhance the experience
+â€¢ Strong mechanics enhance the experience
-• Don’t rely on story to fix boring gameplay
+â€¢ Donâ€™t rely on story to fix boring gameplay
-• Prioritize core fun over monetization tactics
+â€¢ Prioritize core fun over monetization tactics

-𝟮. The Rule of Progression 📈
+ðŸ®.
+The Rule of Progression ðŸ“ˆ
-• Create layered goals for every session
+â€¢ Create layered goals for every session
-• Ensure players always feel they are advancing
+â€¢ Ensure players always feel they are advancing
-• Balance minute-to-minute wins with long-term aims
+â€¢ Balance minute-to-minute wins with long-term aims
-• Guide them from level completion to endgame mastery
+â€¢ Guide them from level completion to endgame mastery

-𝟯. The Rule of Variety 🔀
+ðŸ¯.
+The Rule of Variety ðŸ”€
-• Repetition kills engagement quickly
+â€¢ Repetition kills engagement quickly
-• Introduce new mechanics and modes over time
+â€¢ Introduce new mechanics and modes over time
-• Don’t let the loop become stagnant
+â€¢ Donâ€™t let the loop become stagnant
-• Surprise players with new bosses and challenges
+â€¢ Surprise players with new bosses and challenges

-𝟰. The Rule of Challenge 🔥
+ðŸ°.
+The Rule of Challenge ðŸ”¥
-• Start easy to hook new players immediately
+â€¢ Start easy to hook new players immediately
-• Scale difficulty to keep veterans engaged
+â€¢ Scale difficulty to keep veterans engaged
-• Avoid static or strictly linear progression
+â€¢ Avoid static or strictly linear progression
-• Create a “wave-like” flow of tension and relief
+â€¢ Create a â€œwave-likeâ€ flow of tension and relief

-𝟱. The Rule of Connection 🤝
+ðŸ±.
+The Rule of Connection ðŸ¤
-• Games are simply better with friends
+â€¢ Games are simply better with friends
-• Shared experiences become the reason to return
+â€¢ Shared experiences become the reason to return
-• Connect players via clans, trade, or competition
+â€¢ Connect players via clans, trade, or competition
-• Turn solo players into active community members
+â€¢ Turn solo players into active community members

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-1599935678400-100x100.jpeg)